Sreejit2003/NewsNest/README.md

 npm start
 Open your browser and visit http://localhost:3000.

-📸 Screenshots
-Add some screenshots of the app interface here.

 🌟 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.